darktable-org/dtdocs/content/darkroom/masking-and-blending/blend-modes.md

 The following are available when blending in RGB color spaces only.

 RGB red channel
 : Mix the "red" channel from the input and output images, while taking the other channels unaltered from the input image.
+When blending in the "RGB (scene)" color space, the "red" channel from the output image is multiplied by a value proportional to the "blend fulcrum".

 RGB green channel
 : Mix the "green" channel from the input and output images, while taking the other channels unaltered from the input image.
+When blending in the "RGB (scene)" color space, the "green" channel from the output image is multiplied by a value proportional to the "blend fulcrum".

 RGB blue channel
 : Mix the "blue" channel from the input and output images, while taking the other channels unaltered from the input image.
+When blending in the "RGB (scene)" color space, the "blue" channel from the output image is multiplied by a value proportional to the "blend fulcrum".

 # HSV channels